This post originally appeared on VICE Canada.

 Jonathan Torrens: This was a show on the public broadcaster for kids on Saturday morning, so it was almost uncool.
 It's only with the benefit of hindsight that I can now be really proud of what we did....
 But at the time, I guess because the audience was teenagers, they were like, "You're that guy on that show, that show sucks, dude," or, "Hey buddy, how's the Street Cents?"
 "Hey look, there's buddy off of Street Cents, that show is stupid!"

 Benita Ha: We noticed our audience growing, and that was pretty cool.
 People would start to recognize us more.
 I think I remember we had a mall signing.
 We had to sign autographs at a mall in Ottawa.
-We thought, okay, maybe they'll be 50 people per mall or something like that and it turned out it was 500 hundred per mall.
+We thought, OK, maybe there'll be 50 people per mall or something like that and it turned out it was 500 per mall.
 So that was a shocker.

 Henry Sawyer-Foner: We went from nobody knew about the show to people starting to... the ratings started to pick up and we started to get nominated and winning awards and stuff like that, a little bit here and there.